-Another reason for Windows Experience Index freezing problem could probably be due to problems arising from your graphics hardware.
+Another reason for the Windows Experience Index freezing problem could probably be due to problems arising from your graphics hardware.
 Upgrading your BIOS can fix your graphics hardware problem.
 Basic Input-Output System (BIOS) is embedded software on a motherboard.

-BIOS is the first software which the PC loads enabling PC components like CD drives, keyboards, speaker, and mice to work from the moment you turn it on.
+BIOS is the first software which the PC loads enabling PC components like CD drives, keyboards, speakers, and mice to work from the moment you turn it on.
 Follow these steps to update your PC BIOS:

 1. Press the “Windows” key and “R” key to open the Run box.